Cwickniss/watson-assistant-multi-bot-agent/README.md

 ![Architecture](images/architecture.png)

 1. User accesses web application and types in a message.
-Nodejs application, an orchestration later, sends user message to agent bot
+Nodejs application, an orchestration layer, sends user message to agent bot
-2. Agent bot determines the intent of the message and responds with the specific bot details, to which the message needs to be redirected.
+2. Agent bot determines the intent of the message and responds with details about the specific bot to which the message needs to be redirected.
 3. Node.js application sends message to the specific bot (Weather Bot, in this case).
 Specific bot responds.
 Conversation continues between user and specific bot.
 4. When the conversation with specific bot is over, user message is then sent to agent bot to determine the intent.
 5. Node.js application sends message to the specific bot (Travel Bot, in this case).
 Specific bot responds.
 Conversation continues between user and specific bot.